Fire breaks out in London's Camden Market

-(CNN)Ten fire engines and more than 70 firefighters were battling a fire in London's Camden Market, a well-known tourist attraction, early Monday morning, the London Fire Brigade said.
+(CNN)Ten fire engines and more than 70 firefighters responded to a fire in London's Camden Market, a well-known tourist attraction, early Monday morning, the London Fire Brigade said.

+The blaze was under control by around 3 a.m. local time (10 p.m.
+ET), the fire service reported, but crews would continue to "damp down" the site into the morning to prevent any re-ignition.

-In a statement, the Fire Brigade added that the first three floors and roof of a building within the market were on fire.
+In an earlier statement, the Fire Brigade said that the first three floors and roof of a building within the market were on fire.

 They were called to the scene a few minutes before midnight.